rowlandcoping/cheese-and-beer/TESTING.md

 I decided to calculate order totals in the view rather than in the model on checkout, to ensure consistency between the amounts being submitted by the view to the order model and those submitted by to STRIPE via the STRIPE payment intent.
 It means a common source for the number, ie the cached basket of goods which is passed to the payment intent when the checkout page is loaded.
 Although there are no guarantees of issues if the amount was calculated in the view, I wanted to avoid any inconsistencies.

+ALLAUTH USERNAME ISSUE

+Whilst allauth does great things, it also insists on users providing a username.
+Whilst this used to be good pratice in reality few sites these days require this, and most signin activity requires a username.
+I was able to set up Django so that allauth used the e-mail address to login, but when I tested the signup process without a required username it started throwing errors.
+I tried various combinations of settings before I realised I would have no choice but to customise the user model.
+The solution I found, alongside various settings, was to set up a reciever in my user account model which, presave, would set the username to the same value as the e-mail address.
+That way the field would easily be populated with a unique value.
+I feel sure a neater solution must exist (although this is about the neatest solution I've seen so far) but nothing that makes for such a seamless user experience.